Suba1902/MySql-PowerBI-guided-projects/DataProfessional_powerBI/README.md

-# Beginner Power BI Project – Data Professional Survey Dashboard
+# Power BI Project – Data Professional Survey Dashboard

 Hey there!
 This is my **first Power BI guided project** where I learned how to create a clean, interactive dashboard using a survey dataset filled by data professionals.